Ford Fiesta (fourth generation)

 The Fiesta Mark IV (internal code name was BE91) was launched in October 1995 and became Britain's best-selling car from 1996 to 1998, when it was overtaken by the all-new Ford Focus, a replacement for the Ford Escort.
+The facelift Mark IV is sometimes referred to as the Fiesta Mark V.

 Design

-The Mark IV benefited from new interior and exterior styling.
-It maintained similar dimensions to the Mark III along with the platform and the basic body structure, most noticeably the side door openings.
+Benefited from new interior and revised exterior styling.
+It retained the body structure on 4 door models, and a minor revision to the 2 /3 door hatch.
 The RS1800 and RS Turbo models were not carried over to the updated Fiesta range.

 The model featured a range of new Zetec-SE engines, available in 1.25 L and 1.4 L forms; the 1.8 litre diesel engine was slightly modified for the Mark IV, now marketed as the "Endura DE".
 Lower specification models used what would be the final development of the stalwart "Valencia" engine which had been with the Fiesta since the Mk1 - now known as Endura-E - in both 1.0 L and 1.3 L capacities.

 In Brazil a 1.0 litre (Endura Engine) version was available in Popular trim level.
 Also a 1.3 litre (Endura) and a 1.4 litre 16V (Zetec-SE) was available in CLX trim level; it was sold in Argentina and Chile.
 The UK trim level line up had relatively few changes over the years: (1995, Encore, LX, Si, Ghia; 1996, Ghia X added as range-topper; 1998, Si replaced by Zetec, petrol LX models briefly renamed Zetec LX, Ghia X models axed; 1999, Finesse added between Encore and Zetec).

 In 1997, the Mark IV was introduced in South Africa, the first time the Fiesta had been sold in that market.
 Only one engine was available, the 1.3 litre Endura E. It subsequently won the South African Car of the Year award.
 The 1.3 litre engine was replaced with the 1.4 litre PTE (CVH) engine in 1999.

 The Mark IV was not sold in North America.

 The German-built Ford Puma was based on the Mark IV, sharing its underpinnings.
 For this reason the 1.7 VCT engine from the Ford Puma has become an extremely popular engine swap into the Mark IV and Mark IV facelift Fiesta.
 This gives the popular hatchback an extra 100 cc over the previous largest engine size available, variable cam timing and better ratio gearbox while still retaining a factory finish as all components are a direct swap.